 All full-time faculty at NYU in the humanities and art disciplines are eligible to apply.
 Applicants may not have had an NYU-supported leave in the year preceding the Fellowship year.
 More than one applicant from the same department may apply.
 Prospective fellows should be at a stage in their research and writing that will permit them to be in residence at NYU for the totality of the Fellowship year.

 There are two main requirements expected of faculty participating in this program.

 Faculty members must consult with their department chair regarding their intent to apply, and agree on a reasonable course load for the Fellowship year that will minimize the impact on undergraduate teaching.
 Chairs should write a brief letter in support of the applicant and indicate the department’s willingness to free the Fellow from specified teaching assignments and administrative responsibilities.
 Fellows in consultation with their chair may choose to reduce their teaching load by one course each semester or by two courses in either the fall or spring semester.

-Fellows are expected to attend weekly meetings with the entire cohort of research fellows.
+The weekly luncheon seminar is mandatory for all faculty participants.
 These meetings provide an opportunity to discuss projects and emerging humanities trends.